-See "COMPLIANCE WITH STS REQUIREMENTS" where it is stated in §(v) that: <<(v) for the purposes of compliance with article 22, paragraph 1, of the EU Securitisation Regulation, under the Intercreditor Agreement each Originator has confirmed that (i) it has made available to potential investors in the Notes before pricing, through the website of European Data Warehouse (being, as at the date of this Prospectus, www.eurodw.eu), data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, provided that such data cover a period of at least 5 (five) years, and (ii) as initial holder of the Mezzanine Notes and the Junior Notes, it has been in possession, before pricing, of data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, provided that such data cover a period of at least 5 (five) years, and (ii) as initial holder of the Mezzanine Notes and the Junior Notes, it has been in possession, before pricing, of data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, provided that such data cover a period of at least 5 (five) years;>>.
+See "REGULATORY DISCLOSURE, RETENTION UNDERTAKING AND STS COMPLIANCE" - "Regulatory disclosure and retention undertaking", where it is stated that <</n addition, the Originator has confirmed that it has made available before pricing, through the Temporary Website, data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, provided that such data cover a period of at least 5 years>>.

+See statement in §(x) of "STS Compliance" where it is confirmed that <<the Originator has confirmed that (i) it has made available before pricing on the Temporary Website, data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised, and the sources of those data and the basis for claiming similarity, and such data cover a period of at least 5 years>>.